 Of course, its location along the sea comes with some of Puglia’s best beaches.
 If you’re willing to take a more scenic route (+25 minutes) by driving along the coast, you can stop at stunningly beautiful spots like San Foca and Torre dell’Orso where the rocky coastline meets the turquoise waters, before making it to Otranto.

 From Lecce to Gallipoli, it’s just 30 minutes by car (90 minutes by train).
 The ancient walled city sits along the Ionian Sea coastline and dates back to the Greeks.
 It’s only accessible by a 16th-century bridge that connects the old town to the mainland.

 A 13th-century castle served as part of the city’s fortifications, but today offers rooftop views overlooking the water.
 There’s a small sliver of beach along the city walls similar to Monopoli further north.
 But the most popular beaches are the many that line the coastline just north and south of the city like the Spiaggia di Baia Verde.

 16. Enjoy the Best Beaches in Puglia.

 From Lecce, you’re also never more than an hour or so from some of Puglia’s best beaches, including Spiaggia di Pescoluse, otherwise known as the Maldives of Salento.
+However, in my opinion, the Punta Proscuitto steals the show!
 If you’re looking for white sand with turquoise water, you’ve found one of the prettiest Puglia beaches!

 Plan to stay at least 1 night in Lecce so you can enjoy the city by day and night.
 But, stay longer for its central location to explore the Salento region of Puglia.